-'Fourth Trimester' Problems Can Have Long-Term Effects On A Mom's Health
+'4th Trimester' Problems Can Have Long-Term Effects On A Mom's Health

 After an emergency cesarean section, Lynch-Kimery hemorrhaged; she heard later she'd lost about half the blood in her body.

 "I just kept thinking 'I'm not going to die.
 I'm not going to die.
-I'm not going to let you let me die,'" she says.
+I'm not going to let you let me die,' " she says.

 After that traumatic experience, Lynch-Kimery spent a week in the hospital.
 She went home with her newborn daughter, Sawyer, thinking her delivery complications were resolved.